 What the number of phases mean for your solar PV system?

-If you don’t have a solar PV system, you may very well have no idea if you’re on a single-phase or 3-phase connection.
+If you don’t have a solar PV system, you may very well have no idea if you’re on a single-phase or 3 phase solar inverter connection.
 Regardless of which one you have, the electricity you use is most likely being delivered seamlessly to all of your appliances – so it’s not really anything to be concerned about.

 In the event that you want to install a solar PV system, however, phases matter.
 For a single-phase connection, a single-phase solar inverter should be installed – fairly straightforward.